Room-Elephant/ElephLink/README.md

   elephlink
 ```

+### Troubleshooting

+You can use `-Dlog.level=DEBUG` to activate debugging logs.
+On docker, you can use the env variable `JAVA_OPTS` to pass the logging level.

 ## 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.